mlflow/mlflow/docs/source/quickstart.rst

 .. note::

-    MLflow works on MacOS.
+    MLflow works on MacOS, and new versions of MLflow (1.8.0 and above) require Python >= 3.5.
 If you run into issues with the default system Python on MacOS, try installing Python 3 through the `Homebrew <https://brew.sh/>`_ package manager using ``brew install python``.
 (In this case, installing MLflow is now ``pip3 install mlflow``).

 In order to use some of MLflow features (ML librairies, storage options, ...), you may need to install extra libraries.
 For example, the ``mlflow.tensorflow`` module requires TensorFlow to be installed.